go-vgo/robotgo/README.md

 "Clipboard": xsel xclip

-"Bitmap": libpng (Just used by the bitmap.)
+"Bitmap": libpng (Just used by the "bitmap".)

-"Event": xcb, xkb, libxkbcommon (Just used by the hook.)
+"Event-Gohook": xcb, xkb, libxkbcommon (Just used by the "hook".)

 ```